evitabarboza/Web-Portfolio/README.md

 # Evita's Developer Portfolio
 This is a simple portfolio website which showcases skills, services and contact information.
-Built with HTML, CSS, PHP, and MySQL, it features a responsive design, a contact form with database integration, and links to social media profiles.
+Built with HTML, CSS and PHP it features a responsive design, a contact form with database integration, and links to social media profiles.

----

 ## Overview